JoshyLar/ANN/README.md

-Example of Artificial Neural Network Implementation in C++ This repository provides an example of implementing an Artificial Neural Network (ANN) in C++.
+Example of Artificial Neural Network Implementation in Python This repository provides an example of implementing an Artificial Neural Network (ANN) in Python.
 Please note that it does not include training functions.

 Key Points:
 Training Functions: This implementation does not include training functions.
 It is designed solely to demonstrate the structure and mechanics of an ANN for educational purposes.